pacs.008.001.08 XSD schema and business logic

 <SttlmMtd>CLRG</SttlmMtd>

-<ClrSys> <!-- Clearing system: only one of Cd or Prtry shall be present -->
+<ClrSys> <!-- only one of Cd or Prtry must be present -->

-<Cd></Cd> <!-- ISO Code, text 1..4 -->
+<Cd></Cd> <!-- ISO code, text 1..4 -->

 <Prtry></Prtry> <!-- Proprietary code, text 1..35 -->